 Cramped Legroom On Flights Unlikely To Change, Despite Congressional Mandate

-This isn't exactly the golden age of airline travel but it's a pretty good time to fly by a lot of measures.
+This isn't exactly the golden age of airline travel, but it's a pretty good time to fly by a lot of measures.
 Flying has never been safer.
-Air fares are historically low when adjusted for inflation.
+Airfares are historically low when adjusted for inflation.
 Technology makes it easier to search for fares and book flights while also helping airlines lose fewer bags and improve their on-time performance.

 But if there's one thing air travelers still love to complain about, it's the size of economy class seats.

-Jose Maldanado, a 30-year old from Florida, is 6 feet 3 inches tall.
+Jose Maldanado, a 30-year old from Florida, is 6 feet, 3 inches tall.
 He says his flight to Chicago's O'Hare Airport was "rough" because his seat was "small."
 And Maldanado's complaint isn't just that there's no legroom.

 "There's no room for your feet.
 You can't put your feet nowhere," he says.
 "You're like, not pigeon-toed, but you're facing like duck feet sideways and that hurts your ankles at the same time while you're sitting down."